n8n-io/n8n-docs/docs/integrations/builtin/credentials/asana.md

 # Asana credentials

-You can use these credentials to authenticate the following nodes with Asana.
+You can use these credentials to authenticate the following nodes:

 - [Asana](/integrations/builtin/app-nodes/n8n-nodes-base.asana/)
 - [Asana Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.asanatrigger/)